 Personally, I’m jetting off to London for spring break.
 As excited as I am, I do have major FOMO seeing my friends touch ground on tropical islands.
 Regardless of where you’re going, or even if you’re committing yourself to your bed and some Netflix for the next week, it doesn’t hurt to have some healthy travel tips under your belt.

-Four hours in and all you can think about is showering.
+4 hours in and all you can think about is showering.
 Relatable AF.
 A quick hair refresh does wonders.
 Stashing a travel size dry shampoo in your carry-on is never a bad idea.
 Run some through your locks in the bathroom and feel revitalized.
 I also always bring scrunchies with me for long flights.
 That way, I can keep my hair up and avoid getting it dirty from the back of the seat (hi germs!) without getting that classic hair tie line we all know and hate.
 A high messy bun at the top of my head works perfectly.

 Anyone else a huge snacker?
 I have to munch on something every few hours to avoid a rage of hanger (which is not safe in a space as small and removed as an airplane cabin).
 Being plant-based, nearly every meal option offered in-flight isn’t a possibility for me.
-Hey dairy and meat, not so nice to see ya.
+Hey dairy and meat, not-so-nice to see ya.
 Hard pass from me.
 So, what do I do when my stomach grumbles?
 While liquids are a no-go for security, dry foods are in the clear.
 I love taking travel packs of oatmeal and nut butter in my bag.
 Don’t be afraid to be a little needy!
 I ask the flight attendant for a paper cup and hot water.
-Oatmeal done in under a minute.
-You can also meal prep meals (think grain bowls) and toss ‘em in a tupperware.
+Oatmeal = done in under a minute.
+You can also meal prep your in-flight meals (think grain bowls) and toss ‘em in a tupperware.

 I can tell you what’s better though.
 Hearing the pilot announce the final few minutes of the flight.
 You did it!
 The final stretch.
-I always perk up knowing that in a half hour, I can finally feel my legs again.
+I always perk up knowing that in a half-hour, I can finally feel my legs again.
 I’m also going to have to interact with other people.
 Probably should wash up beforehand.
-I use the last few minutes to run to the bathroom and whip out the travel toothbrush, toothpaste, and mouthwash I packed in my carry-on backpack.
-Another run-through of dry shampoo, a swipe of deodorant, and a quick spritz of a facial mist spray, and you’re almost as good as showered.
-Almost.
+I use the last few minutes to run to the bathroom and whip out the travel toothbrush, toothpaste and mouthwash I packed in my carry-on backpack.
+Another run-through of dry shampoo, a swipe of deodorant and a quick spritz of a facial mist spray, and you’re almost as good as showered... almost.